scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

     amount: int,
     assetID: string,
     to: string,
+    changeAddr: string, (optional)
     username: string,
     password: string
 }) -> {txID: string}
 ```

 * `amount` units of `assetID` will be created and controlled by address `to`.
+* `changeAddr` is the address any change will be sent to.
+If omitted, change is sent to one of the addresses controlled by the user.
 * `username` is the user that pays the transaction fee. `username` must hold keys giving it permission to mint more of this asset.
 That is, it must control at least *threshold* keys for one of the minter sets.
 * `txID` is this transaction's ID.